 Nurture Your Creativity with a Pottery Class

 Deb has created a variety of humane trophy heads celebrating the nature of goats, sheep, wolves, rabbits, sea otters and more.
-These animal heads range from $195 to $300 and are available at Good Earth Pottery & Gallery in Fairhaven, WA, Matzke Fine Art Gallery & Sculpture Park on Camano Island, WA and Walking Man Gallery in Whitefish , MT.
+These animal heads range from $195 to $300 and are available at Good Earth Pottery & Gallery in Fairhaven, WA, Matzke Fine Art Gallery & Sculpture Park on Camano Island, WA Red Sky Gallery in Lake Forest Park, WA and Walking Man Gallery in Whitefish , MT.

 Deb uses boats as vessels to hold little stories.
-This piece is "Cynthia wondered how it would feel to trade her corset for wings".
-Cynthia is available at Good Earth Pottery in Fairhaven, WA for $775.00.
-Other story boats also available.
+This piece is "Cynthia wore her pearls, even while social distancing" 7"x20.5"x7.5", $695.
+Cynthia is available at Red Sky Gallery in Lake Forest Park, WA.

 Identity Cleavage is a series of 3 ft tall rabbits dressed as housewives inspired by the competing pressures placed on women in the 1940s and 1950s to be perfect housewives at the same time the image of the playboy bunny was growing as a symbol of sensual desire.
 These are outdoor garden sculptures.